goatandsheep/McMaster_Notes/SFWR_ENG_3BB4.md

  * Blue generally defines arbitrary states
  * Red generally defines the first state
 * An arrow without a head is still the standard for the beginning state, like from [2FA3](https://docs.google.com/document/d/12b0YsgYtB3cnhiu39eKqpl6b2guSE04wUk4Gg8G9nt4/edit)
+* Arrow is triggered by a condition and

 **Trace**: a possible sequence of actions; there can be multiple traces for a given FSM